Mastodon astragalus (VCU_3D_2778)

 sketchfab

-This mastodon bone was found with other bones near Yorktown, Virginia, and recovered by Dr. Gerald Johnson, retired geology professor at the College of William and Mary.
-It was 3D scanned with a NextEngine Desktop 3D scanner on July 31, 2018 at the Virginia Living Museum as discussed here: http://www.dailypress.com/news/science/dp-nws-mastodon-bone-scan-20180727-story.html and here: https://www.richmond.com/opinion/our-opinion/editorial-jefferson-s-bones-and-the-melding-of-past-and/article_6274d795-6483-5700-a4b7-9e09cb137de3.html.
-Museum specimen 17-009.
-Courtesy of the Virginia Living Museum.
-Details on this mastodon can be found here: https://www.washingtonpost.com/national/health-science/digging-up-what-its-a-mastodon-and-its-in-virginia/2015/07/20/860fa748-241f-11e5-b72c-2b7d516e1e0e_story.html?utm_term=.4064db84c2d3
+This massive mastodon bone was unearthed near Yorktown, Virginia, alongside other bones and carefully recovered by Dr. Gerald Johnson, a seasoned geology professor at the esteemed College of William and Mary.
+The bone was meticulously 3D scanned using a NextEngine Desktop 3D scanner on July 31, 2018, within the Virginia Living Museum's facilities as discussed in this article: http://www.dailypress.com/news/science/dp-nws-mastodon-bone-scan-20180727-story.html and here: https://www.richmond.com/opinion/our-opinion/editorial-jefferson-s-bones-and-the-melding-of-past-and/article_6274d795-6483-5700-a4b7-9e09cb137de3.html.
+This museum specimen, designated as 17-009, is graciously provided by the Virginia Living Museum.
+For further information about this magnificent mastodon, please visit: https://www.washingtonpost.com/national/health-science/digging-up-what-its-a-mastodon-and-its-in-virginia/2015/07/20/860fa748-241f-11e5-b72c-2b7d516e1e0e_story.html.

 With this file you will be able to print Mastodon astragalus (VCU_3D_2778) with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Mastodon astragalus (VCU_3D_2778).